Thermal blinds: how do they work and are they effective?

 Make a statement with this bold palm print from Dunelm's made-to-measure Maximalist Roman Blind collection, which features 12 striking designs and is exclusively available online.
 Choose either thermal or blackout lining and whether you want it to fit snugly inside a recess or on the outside.

-Available in a range of fabric and frame colours, as well as sizes, these skylight blinds feature a special coating that helps retain heat and keep out the cold.
-Compatible with Velux® Roof Windows, prices start from £60.
+Available in a range of fabric and frame colours, as well as sizes, these skylight blinds from Blinds2go will help retain heat and keep out the cold as well as blocking out sunlight.
+Compatible with Velux® Roof Windows - just choose your product code to get the perfect fit.

 Thermal Blind FAQs: